jefferyharrell/Tagline-backend/README.md

 For detailed instructions, troubleshooting tips, and gotchas about running unit, integration, and e2e tests—including how to set up SQLite and SQLAlchemy for reliable integration tests—see [tests/README.md](tests/README.md).

+## FAQ

+Have a question about why something works the way it does?
+Check our [FAQ](docs/FAQ.md) for answers to common (and uncommon) Tagline backend questions.

 ## Extending Storage Providers (For Developers)

 To add a new storage backend: